Pratyush-Nirwan/AdviceTicket/README.md

 ## 📄 License

-This project is protected under the MIT License with Attribution Clause.
+This project is protected under the  GNU GENERAL PUBLIC LICENSE.
 For more details, refer to the [LICENCE](LICENCE) file

 ## 👏 Acknowledgments